mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 ### Census 2020 AGEB Step 1.0 Create table INEGI_Censo_2020_AGEB (block level / manzana).

--- SUMMARY: We will create Census 2020 AGEB at dwelling level (Manzana) dataset to have Population and Hoseholds at AGEB and dwellings level.
+-- SUMMARY: We will create Census 2020 AGEB at dwelling level (Manzana) dataset to have Population and Hoseholds at AGEB and dwelling level.
 -- This dataset is used later, in calculation NSE Step 4.9 to update Population and Hoseholds at Neighborhood level (Colonia) level using weighted aggregation.
 -- It can be used also used with aggregation to update Population and Hoseholds at City, Municipality, State levels.